antonbabenko/terrapin/README.md

 Terrapin is designed with a goal to generate canonical code for [terraform-community-modules](https://github.com/terraform-community-modules/).
 Read my blog post about [common traits in modules](https://medium.com/@anton.babenko/using-terraform-continuously-common-traits-in-modules-8036b71764db).

+Terrapin supports all types of providers available in Terraform 0.9.

 ## What Terrapin is NOT?

 It is not going to take your job (at least not yet).
 Developers should still design infrastructure components and understand how Terraform works.

 ## Then why should I use Terrapin?

-Using Terrapin developers focus on creating rather DRY template files, which is then used to generate the rest.
+Using Terrapin developers focus on creating rather DRY template files, which is then used to generate the rest (tests, documentation and examples).
 All Terraform properties like variables, outputs, tfvars and defaults are generated from source templates, type of attributes is validated.

 See code inside `modules/aws_bastion_s3_keys` for reference.

+## What does "terrapin" mean?

+Terrapin (wiki: [portable building](https://en.wikipedia.org/wiki/Portable_building)) is a type of prefabricated one-storey building for temporary use.

 ## Prerequisites